Getting plenty of exercise and playing sports is good for overall health. It also adds pleasure and a sense of well-being.

 - Do more repetitions instead of adding more weight when you are trying to build strength.

-- Ask your health care provider or trainer whether a weightlifting belt would be helpful for you.
+- Ask your provider or trainer whether a weightlifting belt would be helpful for you.

 The golf swing requires forceful rotation of your spine, and this puts stress on your spinal muscles, ligaments, joints, and disks.